Denpax Patches is a brand of medicine containing the active ingredient fentanyl.

 Applying the transdermal patch

 - Trim any excess hair with scissors.
-Do not shave the hair off since as this may affect the skin.
-If you need to wash the skin before applying the transdermal patch, use clean water only.
+Do not shave the hair off since this may affect the skin.
+If you need to wash the skin before applying the transdermal patch, use clean cold water only.
 Do not use soap, oils or lotions.
-The skin should be completely dry before applying the transdermal patch.
+The skin should be completely dry and cool before applying the transdermal patch.

 - To open the pouch, locate the pre-cut notch indicated by the scissors.
 Make a small cut and fold at the notch.
 Carefully tear the pouch along the edge and then fully open the pouch by folding it open like a book.